Get all the latest data for Costa Blanca

 So, is now a good time?

-The strongest signal is that supply remains structurally tight across Costa Blanca, with new construction failing to keep up with demand, which keeps prices supported.
+The strongest signal is that housing supply on the Costa Blanca remains structurally tight, with new construction not keeping up with demand, which supports prices and helps well-located properties hold their value.

-Another key signal is that mortgage rates have dropped significantly from their 2024 peak, with average rates around 2.9%, making monthly payments more manageable for buyers.
+Another strong signal is that mortgage rates in Spain have come down from the 2024 peak, making monthly payments more manageable and widening the buyer pool.

 Is it smart to buy now in Costa Blanca, or should I wait as of 2026?